 DIVERSITY, EQUITY, & INCLUSION (DEI)

-Dragons DEI Mission Statement: Dragons is committed to cross-cultural education as a tool for breaking down barriers and enhancing understanding between people and communities around the world.
+Dragons DEI Mission Statement: Dragons is committed to socially responsible travel as a tool for breaking down barriers and enhancing understanding between people and communities around the world.
 As such, we strive to increase diversity, equity, and inclusivity within our community of administrative staff, field instructors, student body, and in-country partners.
 We acknowledge that the work of international education carries inherent imbalances with regard to issues of race, class, gender, privilege and power, and we aim to nurture a community of critical self-reflection and awareness of these themes and the way they impact our work.

 CURRENT SOCIAL & ENVIRONMENTAL PROJECTS

 Our mission and vision are only as powerful as our actions.
 Here is what we are doing to help build the world we want to live in:

 We’ve joined a global movement of people using business as a force for good™.
 As a Certified B Corp™, Dragons meets the highest verified standards of social and environmental performance, transparency, and accountability.

 Dragons began offsetting 100% of our administrative carbon footprint in 2019.
 Starting in 2020, tuition includes carbon offsets for flights to and from programs.
 Offsets are not a cure-all, yet they offer a crucial strategy for harm reduction.